 Each lodge enjoys the pleasure of meeting in this beautiful building - all due to the foresight and commitment of our predecessors.

 In our Lodge's earliest years, like other lodges around the country, they met in a variety of Inns or Public Houses.
 In the separate column you'll find the list of recorded meeting places.
-Noteable in 1811 is the first use of a purpose built hall.
+Noteable in 1811 is our lodge's first use of a purpose built hall.

 By 1861, membership of our lodge had grown to the point where that building in Chapel Passage was no longer able to cope with the numbers.
-The members of the lodge started the planning and fundraising to build the hall we meet in today.
+The members of the lodge started the planning and fundraising that would build the hall we meet in today.

 Our meeting places since 1738